 Findings Staff Report | Dec.
 9, 2020

-Excluding student aid and CARES Act funding, University of Cincinnati researchers brought in over $207 million in sponsored awards in Fiscal Year 2020—a 27% increase over 2019 and 47% increase since 2015.
+Excluding student aid and CARES Act funding, University of Cincinnati researchers brought in over $207 million in sponsored awards in Fiscal Year 2020—a 27% increase over the year before and a 47% increase since 2015.

-But the statistic is not what we celebrate, says UC Vice President for Research Patrick Limbach.
-What’s worth applause are the 937 individual projects, the teams of researchers behind them and each individual researcher, carrying out the important work.
+But these statistics are not what we celebrate, says UC Vice President for Research Patrick Limbach.
+What, or more appropriately who, we celebrate are the 937 individual projects, the research teams and each individual researcher behind them, carrying out the important work.

 “UC is creating an impact in society by making discoveries, generating knowledge and solving problems that matter,” Limbach says.
 “Our world-renowned researchers and scholars collaborate across disciplines, colleges and campuses, with esteemed external partners, as many of these awards demonstrate.”

 We’ll tell you about a few of them shortly, but first, some shoutouts.
 UC grew its federal research support by nearly 30% and state/local funding almost doubled in the past year.
 Also, the colleges of Allied Health Sciences, Engineering and Applied Sciences, Medicine and Nursing all grew their sponsored awards by 25% or more over Fiscal Year 2019.